-The file that you import must be a .wpress file that was created by our plugin.
-We recommend a new WordPress install to ensure that the install is clean, but this is not essential.
+The file that you import must be a .wpress file that was created by a ServMask plugin.
+Use a new WordPress install to ensure that the install is clean, although this is not essential.

-- If your import page on the plugin doesn’t look right, there might be an issue with your site and home URL
+- If the import page on the plugin does not appear to be correct, there might be an issue with your site and home URL.

-- Whilst the All-in-One WP migration plugin is fully compatible with older and new PHP versions, the content of your website (themes, plugins) may not be.
-Check that the PHP version of your exporting and importing sites are not in conflict.
-More information here.
+- While the All-in-One WP migration plugin is fully compatible with both older and newer PHP versions, your website’s content (themes, plugins, and so on) may not be.
+Check to see if the PHP versions of your exporting and importing sites are incompatible.
+Please see more information here.

-- Use our Traktor tool to check the integrity of your backup and look at the contents if you want to check integrity before import
+- If you would like to check the integrity before import, use the Traktor tool to check the integrity of your backup and look at the contents.

-- you need to have enough space on your server to store the backup file and then recreate the website on your site.
-You should have enough space to store your site 2.5 times.
+- You need to have enough space on your server to store the backup file and recreate the website on your site.
+You should have enough space to store your site by 2.5 times.

-- If the restore process stalls or is taking too long, follow this guide
+- If the restoration process stalls or takes too long, follow this guide.

 - If your website is not working after import, you can see this guide.